History of the Tampa Bay Buccaneers: 2016–2018: Dirk Koetter era

-Bruce Arians and Tom Brady era (2019-present)
+Bruce Arians and Tom Brady era (2019–2022)

 2019: Bruce Arians' first year as head coach

 In the 2019 off-season the Buccaneers signed former Arizona Cardinals head coach Bruce Arians out of retirement to a four-year contract.
-Some key off-season signings for Tampa Bay included offensive tackle Donovan Smith, linebacker Shaquil Barrett, and linebacker Deone Bucannon.
-They also brought in former first round pick wide receiver Breshad Perriman.
+They signed offensive tackle Donovan Smith, linebacker Shaquil Barrett, linebacker Deone Bucannon and former first-round pick wide receiver Breshad Perriman.

-In Arians first season as Tampa Bay's head coach, there were expectations of improved play by Jameis Winston.
-The team finished the season 7–9 including a stretch of four straight wins from weeks 12–15.
-Winston ended his season with over 5,000 passing yards, 33 touchdowns and 30 interceptions, becoming the first quarterback in NFL history to simultaneously throw for over 30 touchdowns and interceptions in the same season.
+In Arians' first season as head coach, the team finished the season 7–9.
+Winston ended his season with more than 5,000 passing yards, 33 touchdowns and 30 interceptions, becoming the first quarterback in NFL history to simultaneously throw for more than 30 touchdowns and interceptions in the same season.

-2020: Tom Brady leads team to Super Bowl victory
+2020: Super Bowl victory

-In the 2020 off-season, Bruce Arians and the Buccaneers decided to move on from Jameis Winston as their quarterback.
-They went on to sign six-time Super Bowl champion and long time New England Patriots quarterback Tom Brady to a two-year $25 million per year guaranteed salary with $4.5 million in incentives per year as well.
-Later on, Patriots tight end Rob Gronkowski came out of retirement to play for the Buccaneers alongside Brady.
+In the 2020 off-season, the Bucs signed six-time Super Bowl champion and former New England Patriots quarterback Tom Brady to a two-year, $25 million per year guaranteed salary with $4.5 million in incentives per year.
+Patriots tight end Rob Gronkowski came out of retirement to play for the Buccaneers.

-Tom Brady would lead the team to an 11–5 record in 2020 and a playoff berth for the first time since 2007, knocking off the Washington Football Team in the wild card round to win their first postseason game since their Super Bowl-winning 2002 season, then went on to defeat their division rivals New Orleans Saints, and eliminated the top-seeded Green Bay Packers in the NFC Championship Game to win their first conference title in 18 years, and advance to Super Bowl LV against the Kansas City Chiefs, as the first wild card team to appear in the Super Bowl since the 2010 Green Bay Packers won Super Bowl XLV, as well as the first team in NFL history to play the Super Bowl in their home stadium.
-The Buccaneers ended up blowing out the Chiefs 31–9 to acquire their second Super Bowl victory.
-Tom Brady won his NFL record fifth Super Bowl MVP award.
+Brady led the team to an 11–5 record in 2020 and a playoff berth for the first time since 2007, defeating the Washington Football Team in the wild card round to win their first postseason game since their Super Bowl-winning 2002 season.
+The Bucs defeated division rivals New Orleans Saints and eliminated the top-seeded Green Bay Packers in the NFC Championship Game to win their first conference title in 18 years.
+With the win, the Bucs advanced to Super Bowl LV against the Kansas City Chiefs, as the first wild card team to appear in the Super Bowl since the 2010 Green Bay Packers won Super Bowl XLV, and the first team in NFL history to play the Super Bowl in their home stadium.
+The Buccaneers defeated the Chiefs 31–9 for second Super Bowl victory.
+Brady won his NFL-record fifth Super Bowl MVP award.

 2021: Coming up short

-The Buccaneers enjoyed another strong season going 13-4.
-But after a 33-15 drubbing of the Philadelphia Eagles to begin the postseason, the Buccaneers lost 30-27 the following week to the Los Angeles Rams, who would go on to win Super Bowl LVI.
+The Buccaneers ended 2021 with a 13–4 record.
+They defeated the Philadelphia Eagles to begin the postseason, but lost 30–27 to the Los Angeles Rams to end the season.
+This would also be the final year of Bruce Arians as head coach as he announced his retirement on March 30, 2022.
+Defensive Coordinator Todd Bowles took over the next season.